Online | June 10 & 11, 2026

 Will there be recordings available?

 Yes!
-All registrations include free access to the recordings for 12 months.
+All registrations include free access to the recordings for 30 days after the event concludes.

 When is the next in-person SEMM Conference?

-The next in-person National conference will take place in early April 2026 in Toronto, ON.
+The next in-person National SEMM Conference is taking place on April 7-9, 2026 in Hamilton, ON.